DFIRScience/dfir.science/_python/python-001.md

 ---
-title: "Python Programming: Print and Variables"
+title: "Python 001: Print and Variables"
+date: 2020-05-25
+author: Joshua I. James
 ---

 In this video we introduce you to the basics of Python programming.